abetusk/iao/i-stockpile-dreams-with-tragedies_iteration-0/README.md

-that is an attempt to highlight some of the inherent contradictions surrounding the discussion of non-fungible tokens (NFTs) and it's place as a vehicle for artistic creation, artistic expression and the potential of remuneration for artists.
+that is an attempt to highlight some of the inherent contradictions surrounding the discussion of non-fungible tokens (NFTs) and its place as a vehicle for artistic creation, artistic expression and the potential of remuneration for artists.